 Is Your Personal Brand Losing You Business?
+Have you built your personal website yet?
+If no, why not?

 In today's digital world, how you look online is just as important as any other aspect of your reputation.
 It doesn't matter who you are or what profession you're in: Google is now the first impression you'll make.
 When there's no evidence online of your real-world expertise, you are simply going to lose out to people who already have online reputations.